riccardoscheda/riccardoscheda.github.io/index.md

 title: Home
 ---

-# Artificial Intelligence and Neuroimaging for Health
+# AI for Medicine Research Group

 Welcome to the AI for Medicine Research Group!
 We are a team of researchers dedicated to advancing the field of precision medicine through the use of artificial intelligence.
 At the heart of our work is a commitment to open science and collaboration.
 We believe in sharing all of our source code to accelerate research in this field, and we're excited to work with others who share our passion for using AI to improve patient outcomes.